-Personal Development Plans (PDPs), sometimes called Individual Development Plans (IDPs) are an important part of your personal and professional development.
+Personal Development Plans (PDPs), sometimes called Individual Development Plans (IDPs) or Persnality Development Plans, are an important part of your personal and professional development.
 Find out more about how you can use a simple Personal Development Plan to improve you.

 Continuous personal development is best achieved with a plan of action detailing your aspirations across many areas.
-Having a visual plan of where you are, where you’d like to be, and what steps are needed to achieve your goals is an excellent starting place.
+An excellent place to begin is with a plan.
+A plan that shows where you are and where you woudl like to get to.
+Plus, what steps are needed to achieve your goals.
 Personal development plan examples are widely available online, so it’s easy to get a feel for what steps to take.

 Wikipedia includes in the definition of Personal Development those activities that improve awareness and identity, develop talents and potential, facilitate employability, enhance quality of life and contribute to the realisation of dreams and aspirations.
 That is a great deal to expect from a single document.
 It’s a great idea to look at a selection of personal development plan examples.

-Most examples of such plans contain important and searching questions, such as ‘what are my strengths’ and ‘what are my areas for further development’.
-These are followed by the goal setting section, which focuses on what actions and resources are needed to achieve the stated goals.
-Helpfully a plan also includes separate areas for short-term goals (achievable in the next 12 months), medium term goals (next 2-3 years), and longer term goals (beyond 3 years).
-Such a detailed self-development plan is helpful to remain focused on the stated goal, as it is all too easy to become caught up in daily life and merely react to situations rather than be proactive.
-Taking some time to write down ‘My personal development’ in template form will help to crystalise your thoughts and begin to form the basis of a strategy.
+Most examples of such plans contain important and searching questions.
+Such as, ‘What are my strengths?’ and ‘What are my areas for further development?’.
+These are followed by the goal setting section.
+This focuses on what actions and resources are needed to achieve the stated goals.
+A plan should also include separate areas for short-term goals (achievable in the next 12 months), medium term goals (next 2-3 years), and longer term goals (beyond 3 years).
+Such a detailed self-development plan is helpful to remain focused on the stated goal.
+This is because it is all too easy to become caught up in daily life and merely react to situations.
+Better to be proactive.
+Taking some time to write down ‘My personal development’ ,in template form, will help to crystalise your thoughts.
+Plus, begin to form the basis of a strategy.

 Another good example of the depth into which some plans delve is found on the Self Improvement Mentor site which requires much more fine detail when planning.
 At MBM, we offer a similarly detailed analysis of your team to help determine the long term objectives.
 If you are building a team to specifically supply the Big Four Supermarkets, we can help create a personal development plan for each member of your team.
 Uniquely qualified to give advice on and deliver training tailored to suppliers to the big four, we are the only training provider specifically tailoring our training to supermarket suppliers.